-The TRITRON is the prototype of a separated orbit cyclotron with both magnets and rf-cavities superconducting.
+The TRITRON is the prototype of a separated orbit cyclotron with superconducting rf-cavities and magnets.
 Recently it was demonstrated, that the principle works as anticipated.
 The magnets and rf-cavities operate very stable, reproducible and reliable.
 The main goals of the project were achieved.
-At this stage the development of cyclotrons in Munich will be stopped in favour of other projects.
-After a comprehensive review of the conception of the TRITRON and the technical design concluding remarks on the commissioning are given.
+After a review of the conception of the TRITRON and the technical design results of the commissioning are reported.

-1 Introduction
+1 INTRODUCTION